-When someone’s selling a house, the two things you want are, you want to get the best price possible.
-Of course, you do, and you don’t want to have to come down in price.
+When someone’s selling a house, the two things you want are; the best price possible and to know your house will be well marketed.

 Understanding Your Customers

-Our house is pretty unique because we have a big double garage that was converted.
+Our house is unique because we have a big double garage that was converted into an office.
 This was before remote working was popular.
-It’s completely insulated and kitted out as an office.
-You can run a business from here, which is something that we did for some time.
-We also have another outbuilding that used to be part of the house – it was like an old school cloakroom.
+It’s completely insulated and set up as an office.
+You can run a business from here, which is something that we did for some time and we have another outbuilding that used to be part of the house.

-We have two offices that can remote work, and it has state of the art broadband.
-You imagine it’s massive, as a convincer for what people want.
-Our house may be sold to somebody out of the region because people are reevaluating their lives and coming up here.
+So, we have two offices that we can use for remote working, and it has fibre broadband; two huge plus points in today’s world.
+Our house may be sold to somebody out of the region because people are re-evaluating their lives and coming to live in the lake district.